FranciscoTrigo/YamiFrankc-blog/_posts/2022-09-02-my-ergodox.markdown

 ## My layout

 My custom layout is not very adventurous, its mostly just normal Qwerty, with a couple modifications to make it more streamlined to what I do in my day to day.
-You can see it here:
+You can see it here: ------

+I just added a few: